suseendharlal96/memory-react/.github/pull_request_template.md

 - [ ] All new and existing tests passed.
 - [ ] My code builds clean without any errors or warnings.
 - [ ] I have tested this code locally and it works as expected.
-- [ ] I have added a comment in the code where necessary to explain complex logic.
+- [ ] I have added a comment in the code where necessary to explain complex logics.

 ## Screenshots (if appropriate):